 Loire Valley Chateaux & Wine Tasting, Day Trip from Paris

 Kick things off by traveling through the beautiful countryside of Normandy to the ancient town of Rouen for a walking tour.
 Next, on the way to the snug harbor town of Honfleur drive over the vast Normandy cable bridge.
 Lunch in the pretty port town of Honfleur.
 See the Normandy beaches including Omaha and the American Cemetery of Saint-Laurent and Arromanches.

-Leave Caen and head towards Brittany.
+Leave Caen, where you overnighted, and head towards Brittany.
 See the best of St. Malo including the ancient ramparts and the cathedral.
 After lunch, depart for magical Mont Saint-Michel.
-Take a guided visit of the Benedictine Abbey and then wander, shop and daydream.
+Take a guided visit of the Benedictine Abbey and then wander, shop, and daydream.

 Leave Angers in the morning and and have a guided tour of the Château de Langeais.
-Lunch at Amboise and in the afternoon, visit Leonardo da Vinci's Clos Lucé.
+Lunch at Amboise and in the afternoon visit Leonardo da Vinci's Clos Lucé, the place where he died.
 Then visit the manicured gardens of Château de Villandry.
 The day ends in the historic city of Tours.